 Probability Theory

-In General > s.a. integration; measure theory; statistics.
+In General > s.a. integration; measure theory; random processes; statistics.

 * Idea: The branch of mathematics that deals with computing the odds of an event's occurrence.

-* History: The idea that rigorous math can be used to calculate odds was introduced by Pascal, who conferred with Fermat; De Moivre found the Bell curve for distributions of random variables; Theory founded by Laplace.
+* History: The idea that rigorous math can be used to calculate odds was introduced by Pascal, who conferred with Fermat; De Moivre found the Bell curve for distributions of random variables; The theory was founded by Laplace.

 * Applications: Telecommunications (e.g., Dublin IAS applied probability group).

-Interpretations and Applications > s.a. probability in physics.
+Interpretations and Applications > s.a. probability in physics [including axiomatic approach].

-* Bayesian approach: An approach to the problem of inferring something about a parameter or state of nature s after observing a random variable x whose distribution p depends on s; Probabilities are "degrees of belief," and refer to our confidence in certain statements based on previous experience; Useful for measurements and updating our predictions, allows us to assign probabilities that numbers be "true values" and to use induction; & Bayes, Bernoulli, Gauss, Laplace; > s.a. foundations of quantum mechanics, statistics.
+* Bayesian approach: An approach to the problem of inferring something about a parameter or state of nature s after observing a random variable x whose distribution p depends on s; Probabilities are "degrees of belief," and refer to our confidence in certain statements based on previous experience; Useful for measurements and updating our predictions, allows us to assign probabilities that numbers be "true values" and to use induction; & Bayes, Bernoulli, Gauss, Laplace (used it to conclude that the boy-girl ratio [< 1] is universal to humankind and determined by biology); XX-century statistics was overwhelmingly behavioristic and frequentist, especially in applications, but the XXI century is seeing a resurgence of Bayesianism; > s.a. foundations of quantum mechanics; statistics.

 * Frequentist approach: Probabilities are frequencies of occurrence of values in the ensembles of all observations; It is considered the conventional one in physics, but if strictly followed will lead nowhere.